tronprotocol/tips/proposal/proposal-32.md

 'validatemultisign' consumes 1500 energy to verify per signature.
 If three signatures are verified at the same time, 1500 * 3 = 4500 energy will be consumed.

-**4.Support transfer TRX to a non-exisiting address in smart contract**
+**4. Support transfer TRX to a non-existing address in the smart contract**

-Now, TRON allow transfer TRX to a non-existing address in smart contract and create an account for this address, which means it will not throw an exception or consume msg.sender energy as in the past.
+Now, TRON allows transfer TRX to a non-existing address in smart contract and create an account for this address, which means it will not throw an exception or consume msg.sender energy as in the past.

 It makes address.transfer() function easier to handle.